EtainClub/blurt/README.md

 # Blurt

-Blurt is a public social blockchain that upholds [property rights](https://twitter.com/cz_binance/status/1236373815447506945?s=20).
+Blurt is a public social blockchain with a diverse and vibrant community that strictly upholds [property rights](https://twitter.com/cz_binance/status/1236373815447506945?s=20).

 ## Initial Features